SwetankShandilya/Face-Emotion-Detection/README.md

+# Face Emotion Detection
+This project implements a Convolutional Neural Network (CNN) for facial emotion recognition.
+The project showcases proficiency in Python, deep learning libraries, and computer vision techniques.
+It includes preprocessing techniques such as data augmentation and normalization.

 Overview:-

 The primary objective of this project is to develop a real-time facial emotion recognition system.
 The system can identify and classify emotions from facial expressions using a CNN model.